-If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering would be \$7.54 per share, representing an increase to existing stockholders of \$1.99 per share, and an immediate dilution of \$8.46 per share to new investors.
-The information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
+If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering would be \$7.20 per share, representing an increase to existing stockholders of \$1.65 per share, and an immediate dilution of \$6.80 per share to new investors.

-The following table summarizes, on a pro forma as adjusted basis as of June 30, 2015, the differences between the number of shares of common stock purchased, the total consideration and the average price per share paid by existing stockholders (giving effect to the conversion of all outstanding shares of our convertible preferred stock into 17,647,054 shares of common stock immediately prior to the completion of this offering) and by new investors in this offering, at an assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table summarizes, on a pro forma as adjusted basis as of June 30, 2015, the differences between the number of shares of common stock purchased, the total consideration and the average price per share paid by existing stockholders (giving effect to the conversion of all outstanding shares of our convertible preferred stock into 17,647,054 shares of common stock immediately prior to the completion of this offering) and by new investors in this offering, at the initial public offering price of \$14.00 per share, and before deducting underwriting discounts and commissions and estimated offering expenses payable by us:

-Shares Purc hased Tota Consider Average Price Per Share Number Percent Amount Percent (in thousands) Existing stockholders 21,034,710 81.8% \$ 135,087 64.3% \$ 6.42 New investors 4,687,500 18.2 75,000 35.7 16.00 Total 25,722,210 100% \$ 210,087 100% 8.17
+Shares Purc hased Tota Consider Average Price Number Percent Amount Percent Per Share (in thous ands) Existing stockholders 21,034,710 80.8% \$ 135,087 65.9% \$ 6.42 New investors 5,000,000 19.2% 70,000 34.1% 14.00 Total 26,034,710 100% \$ 205,087 100% \$ 7.88

-If the underwriters exercise their option to purchase additional shares in full from us, our existing stockholders would own 79.6% and our new investors would own 20.4% of the total number of shares of our common stock outstanding after this offering.
+If the underwriters exercise their option to purchase additional shares in full from us, our existing stockholders would own 78.5% and our new investors would own 21.5% of the total number of shares of our common stock outstanding after this offering.

-The number of shares of common stock outstanding after this offering is based on 21,034,710 number of shares of our common stock outstanding as of June 30, 2015 (including 2,160,342 shares that are subject to repurchase by us and are not considered outstanding for accounting purposes until vested), and excludes the following:
+The number of shares of common stock outstanding after this offering is based on 21,034,710 shares of our common stock outstanding as of June 30, 2015 (including 2,160,342 shares that are subject to repurchase by us and are not considered outstanding for accounting purposes until vested), and excludes the following: